octa22/org.openhab.binding.xiaomigateway/README.md

 # org.openhab.binding.xiaomigateway

-This binding brings Xiaomi Gateway Smart Home devices (Aqara) integration with OpenHAB1.x Currently only one gateway is supported and only getting sub device state/reading events confirmed to be working including the magic cube.
+This binding brings Xiaomi Gateway Smart Home devices (Aqara) integration with OpenHAB1.x Currently only one gateway is supported.

+Supported devices:
-Controlling of gateway light works too including color and brightness change within OpenHAB.
+- gateway light (including color and brightness change)
+- magnet sensor (door sensor)
+- motion sensor
+- temperature & humidity sensor
+- button (simple round switch)
+- plug (zigbee version, no reporting of power consumtion, only ON/OFF and if device in use)
+- magic cube (all events)

-Unfortunately I have no switch to test controlling its state using write command, but write key generation based on gateway token seems to be implemented OK.
+Unfortunately I have no aqara switch to test controlling its state using write command, but write key generation based on gateway token seems to be implemented OK.

 Based on info found here: https://github.com/louisZL/lumi-gateway-local-api